-Iteris Managed Services offer traffic management centers ("TMC") design, staffing, and operations services to public agencies, whether they need to create a new TMC or migrate an existing TMC network to a virtual environment.
+Iteris Managed Services include traffic management centers ("TMC") design, staffing, and operations services to public agencies, whether they need to create a new TMC or migrate an existing TMC network to a virtual environment.
 Iteris partners with agencies to augment their internal capability and provide the foundation and expertise required to successfully implement virtual TMCs to support goals such as capital or recurring cost savings, operation from any location, and staff security and flexibility.

-Additionally, Iteris' cloud-enabled managed services combine software-as-a-service, smart sensors and consulting expertise to proactively address the challenges of monitoring and maintaining intersections, arterials and highways along with their related in-field technology.
+Additionally, Iteris' cloud-enabled managed services combine SaaS, smart sensors and consulting expertise to proactively address the challenges of monitoring and maintaining intersections, arterial roads and highways along with their related in-field technology.
 These services include congestion and asset management areas of focus, combining innovative traffic optimization with hardware inventory and maintenance.

-With Iteris Managed Services, public transportation agencies, real estate developers, construction firms, and event operators can save time and money while better keeping road users safe and ensuring that traffic flows efficiently.
+With Iteris Managed Services, public transportation agencies, real estate developers, construction firms, and event operators are provided the opportunity to save time and money while better keeping road users safe and ensuring that traffic flows efficiently.